williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 HTTP/1.1 204 No Content
 ~~~

-If the application has an `ACTIVE` status you will receive an error response.
+If the application has an `ACTIVE` status the response contains an error message.

 ~~~ http
 HTTP/1.1 403 Forbidden